-I am currently writing a history of American childhood between 1965 and 1980, which explores the effects of various social and political movements of the era in children's culture.
+I am currently writing a history of American childhood in the 1960s and 1970s, which explores the effects of the era's social and political movements in children's culture.
 I have also been writing about gender and generational cohorts from the 1960s to the present day.

 My dissertation tells the history of interwar summer camps in New York State, and provides insight into the lives of the New York City children who attended them.
 Widely disparate groups shared the belief that rural spaces offered a healthy antidote to city living, and proposed that camps were especially suited to teach children the arts of social acculturation and good citizenship.
 The children of recent immigrants and the native-born; union activists and socialists; Protestants, Jews and Catholics; and children of all races and classes–-to varying degrees, all of these boys and girls shared this rite of passage.
 They did not, however, usually share camps; as the history of summer camps suggests, communal self-segregation could be taken to new heights in rural spaces.
 In camping-conscious New York City, perhaps one out of seven children attended camp at some point.
 Camping in New York State, meanwhile, serves as an ideal example of a national industry in expansion; by the late...